CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 Bucha data Q1 2026: In our store, we've noticed that customers with ADHD most often choose 5-10% broad spectrum CBD oils (72% purchases in this group) and lower-potency CBD oils (18%).
 When asked about the purpose of use, 54% indicates "better sleep," 41% "less anxiety and tension," and only 19% "improved concentration."
 This aligns with the limitations of the literature: CBD primarily targets ADHD comorbidities, not the core of the disorder.

-Citation capsule: In the Cooper 2017 study, Sativex (THC:CBD 1:1) in 30 adults with ADHD produced nominal but not statistically significant improvements in impulsivity and cognitive symptoms on the CAARS scale (European Neuropsychopharmacology, 2017).
-The lack of large RCTs for isolated CBD indicates that CBD is not a pharmacotherapy for ADHD, but a potential support for comorbid symptoms.
+In the Cooper 2017 study, the Sativex product (THC:CBD 1:1) in 30 adults with ADHD showed a nominal but statistically insignificant improvement in impulsivity and cognitive symptoms on the CAARS scale (European Neuropsychopharmacology, 2017).
+The lack of large RCTs for isolated CBD means that CBD is not a pharmacotherapy for ADHD but a potential support for comorbid symptoms.

 How does CBD compare to methylphenidate and atomoxetine?

-Methylphenidate acts rapidly.
-The effect occurs within 30-60 minutes and lasts 4-12 hours, depending on the formulation.
-The main side effects include insomnia, loss of appetite, increased blood pressure and heart rate, anxiety, and dry mouth.
-Growth retardation, usually temporary, is also observed in children.
-Addiction potential exists but is low when used therapeutically and under medical supervision.
+Methylphenidate acts quickly.
+The effect appears in 30-60 minutes and lasts 4-12 hours depending on the formulation.
+The main side effects are insomnia, loss of appetite, increased blood pressure and heart rate, anxiety, and dry mouth.
+In children, growth retardation is also observed, usually transient.
+The potential for addiction exists but is low with therapeutic use under medical supervision.

-Atomoxetine works more slowly, with full effects occurring after 4-8 weeks.
-Advantages include a lack of addiction potential and the ability to provide 24-hour symptom relief.
-Disadvantages include: risk of hepatotoxicity (rare), increased blood pressure, sexual side effects in adults, and risk of suicidal thoughts in adolescents (FDA black box warning).
+Atomoxetine acts more slowly.
+The full effect appears only after 4-8 weeks.
+The advantage is the lack of addiction potential and the ability to cover symptoms for 24 hours.
+Disadvantages include the risk of hepatotoxicity (rare), increased blood pressure, sexual side effects in adults, and the risk of suicidal thoughts in adolescents (black box warning from the FDA).

 CBD has the mildest side effect profile of the three.
-A 2018 WHO review found that CBD is well tolerated in humans even at doses up to 1,500 mg per day (WHO, 2018).
+The WHO review from 2018 stated that CBD is well tolerated in humans even at doses up to 1500 mg daily (WHO, 2018).
 The most common side effects are dry mouth (11%), drowsiness (8%), dizziness (5%), and less frequently diarrhea and changes in appetite.
-No addiction potential.
-No effect on blood pressure at normal doses.
+There is no potential for addiction.
+No impact on blood pressure at normal doses.

 Does this mean CBD is "better"?
 No. Safer doesn't mean more effective.
 Methylphenidate and atomoxetine have dozens of RCTs confirming their effectiveness in ADHD alone.
 CBD has hypotheses and anecdotal evidence.
 The choice depends on the goal of the therapy.
 If the goal is simply to improve concentration and executive function, stimulants win hands down.
 If the goal is to support comorbidity, CBD comes into play.